Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Framework and Algorithm

+From the risk function, it is immediate that under very mild assumptions on $x_1, \dots, x_n$ (i.e. they are in general position, as discussed in Appendix A.1) we have

+We will use the notations $\theta^\star(t)$ and $\theta^\star_t$ interchangeably to denote the same thing.
+From the above formulation, it is immediate that we are merely observing one sample/incident at each time point.
+Therefore if $\theta^\star_t$ behaves erratically over time, there is no hope to learn the evolution pattern from the data.
+Therefore, it is imperative to assume some smoothness on the target function $\theta^\star_t$.
+Our proposed method exploits the smoothness of $\theta^\star_t$ to improve its estimation over time.

-\begin{assumption} The function $\theta^\star \in \cC^2_{\reals^d}\left([0, \infty)\right)$, \ie\ $\theta^\star$ is twice continuously differentiable with respect to time and its double derivative is uniformly bounded over time. \end{assumption} We shall exploit the smoothness of $\theta^\star_t$ to improve it's estimation over time.
-Although the process $\{P_t\}_{t\ge 0}$ evolves continuously in time, statisticians observe finitely many sample at discrete times, i.e. say at time $\{kh\}_{k \in \bbN}$ where $h$ is the time step, and sequentially estimates $\theta^\star_{kh}$.
-We evaluate the quality of the estimator using the asymptotic tracking error (ATE) defined below. \begin{definition}[Asymptotic tracking error (ATE)] Let the true dynamic parameter $\{\theta^\star_t, ~ t \ge 0 \}$ be sequentially estimated as $\{\hat \theta_{kh}, k \in \bbN\}$ over the time grid $\{kh: k \in \bbN\}$, where $h > 0$ is the time step.
+We now formulate the problem: we assume that the underlying distribution function $\{P_t\}$ changes continuously with time $t$.
+As statisticians, we query the model at discrete time steps (i.e. say at time $\{kh\}_{k \in \bbN}$ where $h$ is the time step which controls the frequency of query) and observe $n$ samples $\{X_{it}\}_{1 \le i \le n}$ from the distribution at that time.
+As a consequence, we have a sequential batch of data using which we aim to estimate $\theta^\star_{kh}$, i.e. the parameters at the time of query.
+Note that to estimate the parameter at time $t$ one may use all previous data points.
+We evaluate the quality of our estimator using the asymptotic tracking error (ATE) defined below. \begin{definition}[Asymptotic tracking error (ATE)] Let the true dynamic parameter $\{\theta^\star_t, ~ t \ge 0 \}$ be sequentially estimated as $\{\hat \theta_{kh}, k \in \bbN\}$ over the time grid $\{kh: k \in \bbN\}$, where $h > 0$ is the time step.
 Then the asymptotic tracking error is defined as

-\end{definition} As mentioned in the Introduction, we here compare performance of a time-adjusted gradient descent method to a time-unadjusted one.
+\end{definition} As mentioned in the Introduction, we here compare performance of a time-adjusted (PC) gradient descent method to a time-unadjusted (GD) one.
 As will be evident, both the methods require evaluation of certain derivatives of the risk function.
-We divide the rest of this section in two parts: Subsection \ref{sec:noise_free} studies the scenario where we can evaluate the true derivatives of the risk function at any time, and Subsection \ref{sec:noisy} deals with the stochastic counterpart, \ie\ at each time, we observe some sample from the underlying process based on which we estimate the derivatives of the risk function.